Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 2022-11-16 by Ryan Rutledge : v1.41 - Added ability to trim dangling track ends perpendicular to _First Track_

 2022-11-17 by Ryan Rutledge : v1.42 - added version to form

+2022-11-17 by Ryan Rutledge : v1.43 - added debugging tools; fixed TargetSlope getting reset for each track instead of set once by _First Track_